Berkeley-MDes/tdf-fa24-isa-bella-wang/README.md

 ---

-It's time to start making this space your own!
-If you want to save these instructions, make a copy.
-Also, feel empowered to delete everything in this README.md and start documenting!

-Excited to work with you,
-your TDF teaching team

-PS: let us know if you have any questions!!

-PPS:

 ## Quick Links, compiled here for your convenience: ##

 - [TDF Wiki](https://github.com/Berkeley-MDes/24f-desinv-202/wiki) - the ultimate source for truth and information about the course and assignments